-A new DVD has been released featuring the restored 8mm cine film of Guildford driver Lew Wooldridge taken in the 1960's.
+This DVD features the restored 8mm cine film of Guildford driver Lew Wooldridge taken in the 1960's.
 As well as locomotives, depots and stations, over 80 staff members are identified in the film.

 Click here for full details and how to order

 YOU CAN'T TAKE THE STEAM OUT OF ME

 by Colin Robins